Iamasamwich/fitness_track_server/README.md

 Note - you will need to have a Bitbucket account and [ask me](mailto:sam@iamasamwich.com) for access to the code.

 `git clone https://[your bitbucket ID]@bitbucket.org/iamasamwich/fitnesstrackerserver.git`

+* Once that has finished downloading, change to that directory and install the NPM packages

+`cd fitnesstrackerserver && npm install`

+*